Key messages

 - Coker AL, Sanderson M & Dong B 2004.
 Partner violence during pregnancy and risk of adverse pregnancy outcomes.
 Paediatric and perinatal epidemiology 18:260-9.

-Department of Health (Australian Government Department of Health) 2020.
+- Department of Health 2020.
 Clinical Practice Guidelines: Pregnancy Care.
 Canberra: Australian Government Department of Health.

 - Eades S, Read AW, Stanley FJ, Eades FN, McCaullay D & Williamson A 2008.
 Bibbulung Gnarneep ('solid kid'): causal pathways to poor birth outcomes in an urban Aboriginal birth cohort.
 Journal of Paediatrics & Child Health 44:342-6.